Type: Water Trail

 Accessible from Interstates 395 and 84, and US Routes 32, 97, 203, 169 and 12.

-The Shetucket River Water Trail offers approximately 20 miles of paddling within an hour’s drive of three of New England’s largest urban and metropolitan regions.
+The Shetucket River Water Trail offers 22 miles of paddling within an hour’s drive of three of New England’s largest urban and metropolitan regions.
 Many of the segments provide an opportunity for family-friendly, close-to-home outdoor adventures.
 Wildlife is abundant and in addition to exceptional scenic habitat the river also flows through historic mill communities.

 The Shetucket River Water Trail flows through The Last Green Valley National Heritage Corridor.
 Despite its location within the coastal sprawl between Washington, D.C. and Boston, the region is a relatively undeveloped rural enclave with 77% of the land remaining forest and farmland.
 The Last Green Valley appears distinctly dark at night when viewed from satellites or aircraft and during the daytime appears as an emerald green island along the east coast of the United States.